Post-Baccalaureate Pre-Medical Certificate Hybrid Program

 - Taught by the distinguished Drexel College of Medicine faculty

-- Evening and online classes that minimize career interruption
+- A hybrid of evening in-person laboratory classes and online instruction that minimize career interruption

 - Free MCAT preparation course during your last semester